barbayjuliette/42_CORE/ft_printf/README.md

 This was a fun project that taught me about variadic functions.
 It also allowed me to have a deeper understanding of the original printf.

-For our second exam, I had to recode this function without any help.